16/04/2019 01:35 PM

 Another use for the Venetian fence panel could be to add a shorter variation of the panel on top of current borders to add extra height.
 With this technique you need to make sure you have all the legal information about fence heights and planning permission.
-Take a read of our advice page on planning permission.
+Take a read of our advice page on planning permission for fencing.
 This technique is popular because you can extend existing borders in an inexpensive way, while still maximising on light due to the gaps in the slatted fence panel.

 Trellis is another good way to extend the height of an existing boundary fence to give you that extra bit privacy without blocking light.
 If you find privacy is still an issue, climbing plants are the perfect answer.
 There are no restrictions on the height of plants and they can add a decorative feature whilst still allowing light through.

 Louvre panels offer even more privacy than a Venetian panel.
 The slats are thicker than those on Venetian panels and are specially shaped then secured at a downward angle -offering more privacy yet still letting light through.
 Due to the downward pales, the view is obscured; stopping a direct line of view into your garden or home.